VerbalCheats/AssaultCube-Health-Hack/README.md

 # AssaultCube-Health-Hack
-Basic Health Hack for AssaultCube made in C# using VAMemory.
+Health Hack Made In C# Using VAMemory.

+Decided to release the source as it is very VERY easy to make.
+Hopefully people can learn VAMemory with C# off this. :D